edfcbz/template/README.md

       In the project was selected the 5000 port.
 See the command line **app.run(port=5000, host='0.0.0.0', debug=True, threaded=True)**

 **TIP 2** - To finish the PID process in specific port, run CMD command line as Administrator: taskKill.exe /F /PID 8457 ( This command will show a line as: *SUCCESS: The process with PID 8457 was terminated. ( Or similar message ).

-## ⚙️ Testing environment
-* 1 - Open the browser and type URL Http GET http://localhost:5000/.
-You will receive the message "Welcome at main Flask page", showing that environmet is ok.

-## 📋 API Development - Review Technical Aspect and Improvement Suggestions
-* **1 ListingServiceBO.java**

 ## 📌 Version
 V1.0